varunlobo/Supervised-Machine-Learning-Algorithm-Credit-Card-Approvals-/README.md

 ### The data for this exercise was obtained from Kaggle.
 We have feature information like age, zip code , family members, mortgage, etc. and we also have credit card information which is our target variable.
 Our goal in this exercise is to build a machine Learning model using binary tree to segregate our population into "issue credit card" vs "non-issue of credit card".

+We follow the steps listed below for this project:
-#### We first start by cleaning our dataset, checking for NAs and removing unwanted columns.
-We the do the following:
+<li>We first start by cleaning our dataset, checking for NAs and removing unwanted columns.
 <li>Standardize the data
 <li>split data into training and testing data sets.
 <li>Create decision tree model